flashwing-04/showtime-website-project-archive/content/ws20/master/m3-deep-3d-pathfinding/features.md

 - The model trained by the **generative adversarial network** was given over 10.000 samples, 7500 of which were used as part of the training data set and the remaining 2500 for result evaluations.
 {{<image src="gan_mse.png">}}

-- For the **reinforcement learning** model, the agent was trained for 50.000 - 200.000 iterations depending on size of the worlds.
+- For the **reinforcement learning** model, the agent was trained for 50.000 - 200.000 iterations, depending on size of the worlds.
 - Our **supervised transfer learning** model was trained with over 4000 different environments, each with around 40 different variations, resulting in a total of 168.000 data samples.
 This model was only trained for 2D worlds.
 Please refer to our [process](../process) page to learn about the limitations.
 {{<image src="tl_loss.png">}}